nadezdaalexandrovna/kw-extractor-salto/README.md

 TreeTagger for German and Italian must be installed, because it is used by the Python module treetaggerwrapper.

-The script takes 3 arguments:
+The script takes 2 arguments:

     -i  the name of the file containing the newspaper text

     -o  the name of the output folder

-    -l  the main language of the file ("it" or "de")

 The extracted keywords are written to a text file of the same name as the input file, with the extension '.KEY' added at the end, 1 keyword \t its translation per line.